 What is it?
 Following the bittersweet ending of Netflix’s first stab at A Series of Unfortunate Events, this second season will chronicle books five to nine of Lemony Snicket’s dark humoured series of children’s novels.
 Despite what some might have you believe, A Series of Unfortunate Events is not a TV show just for children.
 In fact, despite the pantomimey production (complete with the odd musical number), this is a black comedy series that demands your attention, especially as Netflix’s first season may have slipped under your radar earlier this year.
 A treat for those who like their fables delivered with a black humoured punch.

 Fear the Walking Dead season 4

 Where and when can I watch it?
-AMC on April, 15 (US), BT TV on April 23 (UK)
+AMC on April 15 (US), BT TV on April 23 (UK)

 Westworld season 2

 Where and when can I watch it?
-HBO (US), Now TV / Sky Atlantic (UK).
-Spring TBC
+HBO (US) and Sky Atlantic (UK) on April 22

 What is it?
 Essentially this second season will deal with the fallout from the events of the original Westworld.
 The Hosts have begun to take back the park from the Guests, and there will be heaps of bloodshed as the security teams attempt to regain control.
 We should also see a bunch of different environments, with the biggest hints from both the teaser trailer and the end of season 1 pointing to Samurai World.
 Sadly, it seems Robert Ford (Anthony Hopkins) is gone, and he was the best thing about Westworld 1, so it’ll be the job of Dolores, Maeve and Bernard to up their game, and make this second outing just as compelling.
 They’re more than capable, and if the writing is just as sharp this time around, Westworld should be one of the best shows you’ll see in 2018.